 The graphs generally show a similar type of pattern seen in the population charts with Electoral Areas A and F comprising the larger portions of the Bulkley-Nechako labour force relative to the other Electoral Areas in the comparison.
-Electoral Area E accounted for approximately 5% of the total labour force in the Regional District.
+Electoral Area G contains the smallest labour force of all Electoral Areas, accounting for only 3% of the total labour force in the Regional District.

-Also important is the structure of the community's labour force by industry, which can indicate whether a community's economy is based on a single industry or diversified in its sectors.
+Also important is the community's labour force structure by industry, which can suggest whether a community's economy is based on a single industry or diversified in its sectors.
 One obvious advantage of a diversified economy in comparison to a single industry based economy is the ability to create opportunities for convergence between sectors and weather downturns that may occur in any particular sector.
 The result is economic flexibility and resiliency.